josemaz/SENER-dashboard/README.md

 # SENER-dashboard
-This repository is a Shiny App that deploys a dashboard with an energy data resume.
+This repository is a Shiny App that deploys a dashboard with an energy data resume provided by the SENER (Secretaría de Energía of México) .
 Remember, this is **only** a dummy.

 If you want better results, use Linux.